profSeeger/LA558_Chris_Seeger/index.md

 ### Class Exercises
 - [1b](exercises/ex1b.md) - A quick analysis/observation of the data provided by the instructor.
-- [2b](exercises/ex2b.md) - Create a map in QGIS and export it to GitHub and then place the image on a webpage created in markdown page
+- [2b](exercises/ex2b.md) - Create a map in QGIS and export it to GitHub and then place the image on a webpage created in markdown page.
-- [7b] Simple Leaflet map made in R and exported as file ex7b_1.html
+- [7b] (exercises/index.md) - Simple Leaflet map made in R and exported as file ex7b_1.html.

 ### Assignments
 - Assignment 3 [example](assignments/assignment3)
+- Assignment 4

 ### Final Projects